claytondev1/ccpsews/Overview.md

 Click the "Edit Source" button above to make changes.

+As of 4.15.19, since co-dev with Taylor, this is the main project we will use

 This project contains:

  - all information from infinite campus.
  - employee information (original source is AS400).
  - Spencer and Michael work on assessment explores